A little about us...

 We originally come from Leicester and spent many a time travelling backwards and forwards to the seaside for holidays and day trips so I guess we were always drawn to be living at the seaside some day.
 Running Kilbrannan Guesthouse is certainly a change from our old lives back in Leicester, as managers in our own field we were always committed to meeting deadlines, achieving targets, motivating staff etc. Now our deadlines are cooking breakfast on time and cleaning rooms before guests return.
 There's a lot more to it really.
 The best part of our lives now is meeting different people from all walks of life and having a chat.

 Julie and Charlie, our son are both 1st dan Black Belts in Korean Karate and have represented England and Great Britain in European and World championships.
 Between them they have earned many medals and trophys.
 They trained with a very successful Karate academy in Leicester ran by Master Shane Varney.
-As far as other hobbies are concerned, Julie likes cleaning and Gary enjoys cleaning, tending to the garden, trying to learn Portuguese and researching his family history.
-He has unearthed people from 1785 so far.
+As far as other hobbies are concerned, Julie likes cleaning and Gary enjoys cleaning, tending to the garden, trying to learn Portuguese, researching his family history and sharing his experience and knowledge about the accommodation business through his online blog.

 A little about our Guest House...